MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/unity-win10/signin/live-unity-prefabs-sign-in.md

 Unity has a prefab asset type that allows you to store a GameObject complete with components and properties.
 The prefab acts as a template from which you can create new object instances in your Unity scene.
-To learn more about prefabs, at the Unity website, see [Prefabs - Concept & Usage](https://unity3d.com/learn/tutorials/topics/interface-essentials/prefabs-concept-usage).
+To learn more about prefabs, see <a href="https://unity3d.com/learn/tutorials/topics/interface-essentials/prefabs-concept-usage" target="_blank">Prefabs - Concept & Usage &#11008;</a> at the Unity website.

 The Xbox Live Unity plugin provides a few prefabs that you can use in your project, to utilize Xbox Live features.
 The prefabs that are described in this article enable you to do the following:
 *  The **UserProfile** prefab enables sign-in.
-*  The **XboxLiveUser** prefab is for [adding multi-user support](../add-multi-user-support.md) to your title.
+*  The **XboxLiveUser** prefab is for adding multi-user support to your title; see [Adding multi-user support to a Unity game](../live-add-multi-user-support.md).
 *  Display the friends list of a signed-in Xbox Live profile.

 You can find these and other prefabs under the **Project** tab by following the path: **Assets > Xbox Live > Prefabs**.